ekremcet/REMProxyServer/README.md

 ------
 # Running the Server
 Once you installed all the required packages go into website directory and run the following command <br>
-python3 manage.py runserver 0.0.0.0:80
+>python3 manage.py runserver 0.0.0.0:80 <br>
-If you are running the server for the first time you might need to run the following command once only python3 manage.py migrate
+If you are running the server for the first time you might need to run the following command once only <br>
+>python3 manage.py migrate

 ------